Tips for Getting Your Baby that Hates Babywearing to Learn to Love It!

 Other common issues are about the material of the carrier which can be scratchy, hot or the design of the carrier may not work for your baby.
 Especially for little babies, if the carrier design results in them being in a position that isn’t natural for them or doesn’t mold to their body, it can place pressure on their undeveloped muscles which can be uncomfortable for them.

-In terms of material and hotness, any baby carrier that is made from woven material will be softer, mold better to your baby and generally cooler.
+– In terms of material and hotness, any baby carrier that is made from woven material will be softer, mold better to your baby and generally cooler.
 Added infant inserts can also be hot so it is important to check your baby often and consider wearing them at cooler times or in air conditioning until they have gotten used to babywearing.
+And always dress your baby remembering that the baby carrier is considered one layer AS WELL.

 Hopefully this will help you and your baby discover the love for babywearing and sometimes it does take a little perseverance to get to the magical, smiling, sleepy stage!
 We went through multiple carriers until we found one that suited us both and it has resulted in 3+years of babywearing joy.